Skip to main content

 Platform API keys

 Platform API keys allow users to programmatically interact with Anyscale Web UI, CLI, Python SDK, and HTTP API.
 You can fetch a user-specific, persistent key from the Anyscale Web UI and store it for use in development.
-The default location for the CLI and SDK to reference this key is at ~/.anyscale/credentials.json and is set using the anyscale login CLI command.
-The key can also be set via the ANYSCALE_CLI_TOKEN environment variable.
+The default location for the CLI and SDK to reference this key is at ~/.anyscale/credentials.json and you can set it using the anyscale login CLI command.
+You can also set the key with the ANYSCALE_CLI_TOKEN environment variable.
 Ray and Anyscale clients send this key in HTTPS request headers to access Anyscale API calls.

 Rotating platform API keys